-Our hot lunch program is provided through Goodfellas4Kids, and can be purchased for \$6.50 daily.
+Our hot lunch program is provided through Goodfellas4Kids, and can be purchased for \$7.50 daily.
 Orders are placed on a weekly basis.
+Hot lunch service begins the second week of school, Monday, August 26th.

 - Lunch orders for the week ahead must be placed by 8AM on the first school day of each week, using the link/QR code provided in the weekly Sunday newsletter.
 Alternately, families may print the lunch menu with QR codes using the link below, and use those each week to place orders.
 Ordering opens every Friday and remains open through Monday at 8AM. - Lunches are individually packaged and include choice of bottled water or a healthy juice option (typically Honest Kids Organic).
-A vegetarian option is available daily. - The lunch ordering system will be locked after 8AM weekly; no lunches can be ordered after the system locks; please make sure to order from the correct week. - Lunches must be paid in advance by loading your ALMA account.
-If the owed balance on your account exceeds \$60 (two weeks of lunches), lunch ordering will be suspended until the account is paid in full. - JrK and Kindergarten lunches are delivered to the classrooms. - View and download a sample Hot Lunch Menu
+A vegetarian option is available daily. - The lunch ordering system will be locked after 8AM weekly; no lunches can be ordered after the system locks; please make sure to order from the correct week.

+- Lunches must be paid in advance by loading your ALMA account.
+If the owed balance on your account exceeds \$75 (two weeks of lunches), lunch ordering will be suspended until the account is paid in full. - JrK and Kindergarten lunches are delivered to the classrooms. - View and download a sample Hot Lunch Menu